halfo/halfo.github.io/_posts/2015-01-14-very-first-post.md

 ---
 layout: post
-title: Hello World!
+title: Very First Post!
 category: Misc
 ---

-So this site is alive now (yay)!!
-This is my very first post.
+So the site is alive now (yay)!!
 Here I'll be posting on things that do interest me.
 I hope I'll be regular here.

 About this site, well it is hosted on [GitHub Pages](https://pages.github.com/).
 I used [Jekyll](http://jekyllrb.com) to build it and [jQuery](http://jquery.com) for decoration & search functionalities.
 About Jekyll, from [the project's readme](https://github.com/mojombo/jekyll/blob/master/README.markdown):